populse/mia_processes/README.md

         `python -V`

-    If it returns `Python 3.x.x`, replace all the `python3` commands below by `python`. if not installed, install it ...
+    If it returns `Python 3.x.x`, replace all the `python3` commands below by `python`.

+    If not installed, install it ...

  * Make sure to have pip installed.